 Even after you do an audit, there may be some last minute changes that are reported on the 1099 form you will get from your broker that you need to adjust for.
-You will not know what they are until you receive them.
+You will not know what they are until you receive the 1099 form.